 Lost World Hot Springs & Spa By Night: 6pm - 11pm.

 Crystal Spa Treatment: 3pm - 10pm.

-Admission includes a wrist band entitling you to unlimited rides:
+Admission includes a wrist band entitling you to unlimited rides and access to:

 Kids below 90cm: Free

 Lost World Hot Springs & Spa By Night: RM 22.08 (adults and children)

 Tube Rental RM 12 plus RM 10 refundable deposit.

 (240342-P)No.1, Persiaran Lagun Sunway 1, Sunway City Ipoh,